 Google Voice may not be ideal for businesses seeking comprehensive functionality and customization options, particularly those experiencing large call volumes frequently.
 Virtual numbers are limited to local area codes, which can be limiting to those who want to establish a nationwide presence or create a memorable impression.

 Access to Google Voice for Business requires a Google Workspace subscription.
 In addition to the monthly per-user cost of Google Workspace, you need to purchase any Google Voice business plan to unlock its features.
-Establishing connectivity with other third-party tools can be challenging due to its tight integration with Google service, which limits the flexibility for businesses relying heavily on non-Google apps or requiring extensive software compatibility.
+Establishing connectivity with other third-party tools can be challenging due to its tight integration with Google services, which limits the flexibility for businesses relying heavily on non-Google apps or requiring extensive software compatibility.

 How to choose the best Google Voice alternatives